xyfir/rword/README.md

 Generates words from the global words array.

 - `count: number` - Optional (default `1`) - How many words to return.
-If `1` or not present, a string is returned.
-If greater than `1` an array of strings is returned.
+An array of strings is always returned.
 ## `rword.load(list)`

 Loads and shuffles word list.
 This is a blocking function that does a lot of processing, so don't call it often.